skabeche/php-mvc/README.md

 Clone the project using git or download it.

-Run composer in your site to get PHP dependencies/libraries.
+Run composer in root folder to get PHP dependencies/libraries.

 ```bash
 composer install